 Owned by the Schmidt family, Riverview originally began as a sharpshooting range and picnic grounds in the late 1800’s.
 To draw more visitors, rides and attractions were added starting in 1904.
 In 1908 a beautiful, hand carved, 70-horse carousel become the park highlight.

 Located on Chicago’s northside, Riverview was bordered on the south by Belmont Avenue, east by Western Avenue, north by Lane Tech High School and on the west by the north branch of the Chicago River, an area commonly known as ‘North Center’.

 While visitors were able to enjoy a wide range of rides and attractions, the park became best known for ‘The Bobs’ – an 11 car roller coaster with an 85′ drop.
 Constructed in 1926 for $80,000, it carried 1,200 passengers per hour and drew some 700,000 riders each season.

 Other popular rides included: The Comet, Silver Flash, Fireball, Jetstream, Shoot the Chutes, Hades, the Rotor, Tilt-a-Whirl, Wild Mouse, and The Tunnel of Love.
-For those looking for a little less adventure the ballroom, often filled with jazz and German music, roller rink offered an evening of fun.
+For those looking for a little less adventure the ballroom, often filled with jazz and German music, and roller rink offered an evening of fun.

 In 1967 the Schmidt family, along with other investors, decided to close Riverview Park.
 While most of the rides were scrapped, the beautiful hand carved carousel continues to operate at Six Flags Over Georgia.
 Despite it’s closing, Riverview Park continues to live on in the memories and stories of many Chicagoans.